 In virtually any of the above cases, the designer does not necessarily start from scratch.
-They should first examine existing work to see if there are templates or template hierarchies that can be reused or added to.
+They should first examine existing work to see if there are Templates or Template hierarchies that can be reused or added to.
 Thus, the overall entry conditions for the Template creation game are a combination of the scope the designer intends to work at and what existing work can be leveraged in the process.
 From here, many paths are possible.
-Users may start with a bottom-up approach, designing one concrete Task Specification completely, then abstracting "upward" from it to generate templates from which other "sibling" Task Specifications may be generated.
-User may also pursue a top-down approach, laying a foundation for their family of tasks with the creation of a highly abstract Template capturing the core features of their family of tasks, then working "downward" creating more concrete Templates based upon the original abstract root and ultimately the family of fully concrete Task Specifications.
+Users may start with a bottom-up approach, designing one concrete Task Specification completely, then abstracting "upward" from it to generate Templates from which other "sibling" Task Specifications may be generated.
+User may also pursue a top-down approach, laying a foundation for their family of tasks with the creation of a highly abstract Template capturing the core features of their family of tasks, then working "downward" creating more concrete Task Specifications.

 Within a given Template, a number of paths are also possible.
 In principle, designers are free to create their Student Model, Task Model, and Activities (as well as their subcomponents) in any order they prefer.
 Ideally, in keeping with principles of Evidence-Centered Design, designers create a Student Model first, then proceed to consider Activities that can elicit evidence for that model, and so forth.
 It is nonetheless possible for a designer to begin with an Activity, and work their way "out".
 However it is not possible to completely design an Activity without eventually considering evidence, as evidentiary reasoning is enmeshed in the Activity object.
-An Activity cannot be completely designed without specifying Evaluation Procedures, Observable Variables, and a Measurement Model, and the Measurement Model cannot be complete without ultimately linking it to a Student Model.
-Thus, the PADI Template Schema insures that all designers must consider their evidentiary assessment argument before long.
+An Activity cannot be completely designed without specifying Evaluation Procedures, Observable Variables, and a Measurement Model.
+The Measurement Model cannot be complete without ultimately being linked to a Student Model.
+Thus, the PADI Template Schema ensures that all designers must consider their evidentiary assessment argument.
+The interconnections among the elements of the abstract Template structure ensure that the implemented elements of a particular task designed from it will be coherent.

-Investigations of Emerging Practice
+4 Investigations of Emerging Practice